elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> As the name suggests, the Proxy Pattern provides a surrogate or placeholder for another object to control access, reduce cost, and reduce complexity.
-The proxy could interface to anything – a network connection, a large object in memory, a file, or some other resource that is expensive or impossible to duplicate.<br/>
+      <strong>Interview Response:</strong> The Proxy Pattern, as the name implies, acts as a surrogate or placeholder for another object in order to control access, reduce cost, and reduce complexity.
+The proxy could connect to almost anything – a network connection, a large object in memory, a file, or other resource that would have been expensive or impossible to recreate.<br/>
     </div>
     <div>
 </div><br />